mohaps/tldrzr/README.md

 I wrote this as a weekend hack / fun project.
 Feel free to use the code as you please.
 Would love a mention or a line back at mohaps AT gmail DOT com if you find this useful.
 My twitter is [@mohaps](https://twitter.com/mohaps) and my blog is at http://mohaps.com

+I'm currently working on the v2 of this project with better extraction, modularization and updates to use Java 8 features.

 Join the Hacker News Discussion About TL;DRzr : https://news.ycombinator.com/item?id=5523538